Sabal19/Sabal19/README.md

 - 👀 I’m interested in programming and my field of interest is data science and full stack web development.
 - 🌱 I’m currently learning python for data science and data mining.
 - 💞️ I’m looking to collaborate on OCR , Machine learning and projects based on AI.
+- I am also interested in backend development of web based applications.
+- I have knowledge of Django which is the web development framework of python.
 - 📫 How to reach me :: sabalthapa2071@gmail.com

 <!---